Singapore ups ante for casino firms with new rules, bigger fines

 Marina Bay Sands declined to comment on Singapore’s new rules and a spokeswoman did not respond to another query about the prospects for its non-gaming business.

-Lim Kok Thay, chairman of Genting Bhd (GENT.KL), said last month he expects tourists to play a big part in Resorts World Sentosa’s growth and its non-gambling business to continue to do better than the gaming side that brings in the bulk of revenues.
+Lim Kok Thay, chairman of Genting Bhd, said last month he expects tourists to play a big part in Resorts World Sentosa’s growth and its non-gambling business to continue to do better than the gaming side that brings in the bulk of revenues.

 Although casino takings have dipped as some of the novelty wears off on a small island of 5.3 million people, earnings at both resorts likely topped $1 billion last year as visitors poured in from China, Indonesia, Malaysia and further afield.

 But there are rumblings about social ills.
-Some lawmakers question whether Singapore really needs casinos and counsellors say they see more people who cannot control their betting.
+Some lawmakers question whether Singapore really needs casinos and counselors say they see more people who cannot control their betting.

 Lee Kuan Yew, Singapore’s founding leader and influential elder statesman, resisted casinos for decades.
 He finally relented, he told National Geographic magazine in 2009, when younger colleagues said “we must have a casino, otherwise we are out of the circuit of this fast set that goes around the world.”